Home / Compare Travel Insurance / Guide to Reciprocal Heal…

 You wouldn’t be covered for any type of dental care, as well as costs for medication that isn’t subsidised or prescribed to you if you weren’t treated as an NHS patient.
 Keep in mind that there may have differences in health care in various parts of the UK, so you should be sure to look up the region you’re travelling to before departure to be sure you know what’s covered.

-Thanks to the Reciprocal Health Care Agreement with the 11 countries listed above, visitors to Australia can also access our public health system, Medicare.
+Thanks to the Reciprocal Health Care Agreement with the 11 countries listed above, those looking to visit Australia can also access our public health system, Medicare.
 However, you must meet eligibility conditions to access the Australian health care system under your country’s reciprocal agreement, and these conditions vary between the 11 countries.
 What’s more, your RHCA cover may only last for a certain amount of time, which also varies.

 In Australian, RHCAs are overseen by the Australian Department of Human Services.
 You can view their website on Medicare benefits for overseas visitors to check if you’re eligible and find any relevant forms you may need to enrol.